masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 3. Then build the normal way

 The reason for doing this is the MinGW generator cannot have the `sh.exe` binary on the **System Path** during generation, otherwise you get an error.
-{#user-content-windows-serial-naming}

 ### Windows Serial Naming